AlexD10S/cli-stackexchange-analyzer/README.md

 # CLI StackExchange Analyser
-CLI tool to get metrics from a stackexchange site.
+CLI tool to get metrics from a stackexchange site built with Rust 🦀.

 Build:
 ```shell